yaming116/docker-adb/README.md

 # docker-adb

 This repository contains a [Dockerfile](https://www.docker.io/) for the [Android Debug Bridge](http://developer.android.com/tools/help/adb.html).
-It gives you access to platform tools such as `adb` and `fastboot`.
+It gives you access to platform tools such as `adb` .

 ## Changes

+_2018-7-10_
+---

-* _2016-07-02_ The image now uses [Alpine](https://hub.docker.com/_/alpine/) as the base image, making it way smaller.
+* The image now uses [arm32v7/ubuntu:16.04](https://hub.docker.com/r/arm32v7/ubuntu/) as the base image, making it way smaller.
 Furthermore, downloading the platform tools is now done in a more cunning way, further removing almost all dependencies and reducing image size.
 Only platform-tools are now included.
-* _2016-07-02_ Due to internal ADB changes our previous start command no longer works in the latest version.
+*  Due to internal ADB changes our previous start command no longer works in the latest version.
 The command has been updated, but if you were specifying it yourself, make sure you're using `adb -a -P 5037 server nodaemon`.
 Do NOT use the `fork-server` argument anymore.
-* _2016-07-02_ The `.android` directory path has been fixed.
+* The `.android` directory path has been fixed.
 Thanks to @alexislg2 for spotting it!

 ## Gotchas